Updated February, 2023

 Things came to a head when Robert Plant's parents tried to talk sense into their son who following an argument, left the family home to pursue his ambition full-time.
 He found temporary accommodation with bass guitarist Roger Beamer whose parents allowed him to stay at their house in Walsall.
 Now with the freedom to do what he wanted, Robert Plant threw himself into fronting and promoting the band.

-Another aspiring black country vocalist called "Noddy" Holder who played guitar in a band called Steve Brett and The Mavericks occasionally earned extra money as a 'roadie' by driving the members of Listen to their gigs in his father's window cleaning van.
+Another aspiring black country vocalist called "Noddy" Holder who played guitar in a band called Steve Brett and The Mavericks (he eventually found fame as the singer in Slade) occasionally earned extra money as a 'roadie' by driving the members of Listen to their gigs in his father's window cleaning van.
 Years later Robert Plant recalled; "We used to go to gigs with Noddy Holder's dad's buckets crashing around on top of the van!"

 Another fan Jeff Holt wrote; "Happy memories of The Listen at the 'Midnight City' in Digbeth, Birmingham opposite the old police station.
 Robert Plant singing with a finger in one ear (how many times have we seen that) and the band smashing up TV's on stage.
 The Midnight City had a terrible reputation in the press but we managed to escape unscathed!"